 If you are making a work-related illness claim for work-related stress, then it may be difficult to determine responsibility, and thereby financial liability, for your illness.
 If your stress has come about through voluntary overtime, then your employer may not be liable at all.
 However, typically work-related stress falls under the duty of care of your employer, and as such, they are normally considered liable if they ignored health and safety regulations regarding such matters.

-Another common illness that arises as result of work in the UK is back pain, particularly chronic back pain that has developed over a number of years.
+Another common illness that arises as a result of work in the UK is back pain, particularly chronic back pain that has developed over a number of years.

 The reasons why back pain caused by work is common in the UK are surprisingly simple, firstly being that it affects both manual and office workers.
 While manual workers are more commonly affected, particularly working within the construction industry, office workers also develop back pain through poor posture or long hours.

 Secondly, back pain is an illness that can be easily aggravated by other conditions, especially work-related stress.
-Stress inhibits the body’s natural healing abilities, and as such muscle and joint pain is more prominent in people who are also suffering from high levels of stress as result of their jobs.
+Stress inhibits the body’s natural healing abilities, and as such muscle and joint pain is more prominent in people who are also suffering from high levels of stress as a result of their jobs.

 If your work-related illness claim is for back pain caused by work, then liability can typically be easily established.
 As part of the regulations set out and enforced by the Health and Safety Executive, your employer has a duty of care to ensure your health and physical competence to complete any task they set.
 As result, they are normally considered liable for any work-related illness you suffer from.

 Musculoskeletal disorders include all upper limb and back disorders, and are typically caused by repeated lifting of heavy and awkward objects, in manual labour, or holding your body in awkward positions for extended periods of time, in non-manual labour.
-These disorders are common as result of the ease of which they can develop over a long period of time, worsening incrementally and thereby easily developing untreated.
+These disorders are common as a result of the ease with which they can develop over a long period of time, worsening incrementally and thereby easily developing untreated.

 These disorders typically occur as the result of repetitive muscle movements that cause a strain on the muscles or joints of your upper limbs.
 Issues surrounding shoulders and elbows are most common with manual workers, especially heavy industry and construction workers, while finger and wrist issues are common with office workers.

-As in most cases of work-related illness, your employer is typically considered liable for such illnesses as result of their duty of care for their employees.
+As in most cases of work-related illness, your employer is typically considered liable for such illnesses as a result of their duty of care for their employees.

 However, these common causes of work-related illness are not the only forms of illness that can occur.
 Here is a more comprehensive list of illnesses commonly caused by work:

-- work related hearing loss – results from noises exceeding 85 decibels.
+- Work related hearing loss – results from noises exceeding 85 decibels.
 This illness particularly affects workers within the construction industry.